Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Uncertainty Estimation in Emotions

 was found necessary to stabilise training, where $\varepsilon_1>0$ is a small constant \cite{malinin2018predictive}.
 It was also observed that it is important to increase each $\alpha_k$ predicted by the model by another small constant $\varepsilon_2>0$ when calculating $\operatorname{Dir}(\hat{\boldsymbol{\mu}}^{(m)} | f_{\boldsymbol{\Lambda}}(\boldsymbol{x}))$ based on Eqn.~\eqref{eqn: dirchlet1} \cite{malinin2018predictive}.

 Comparing Eqn. \eqref{eqn: dpn loss} to Eqn. \eqref{eqn: soft kl loss}, each label $\boldsymbol{\mu}^{(m)}$ is taken into account separately when training a DPN, while only the averaged label $\bar{\boldsymbol{\mu}}$ is considered when training a soft label system.
 For example, two observations `A',`B',`C' and `ABC',`ABC',`ABC' yield the same soft label loss but different DPN losses.
-The latter case shows that all three annotators agree that the emotion is ambiguous, indicating the emotion of the utterance might have high degree of inherent uncertainty.
-DPN training preserves the number of occurrences of each emotion class and allows an estimation of the confidence of the uncertainty.
+The latter case shows that all three annotators are uncertain about the emotion, indicating the emotion of the utterance might have high degree of inherent uncertainty.
+DPN training preserves the number of occurrences of each emotion class and allows an estimate of the confidence of the uncertainty.